getcarina/getcarina.com/_best-practices/container-technologies-networking.md

 The team currently consists of Madhu
 Venugopal, Brent Salisbury, and Dave Tucker.

-It is expected that a SocketPlane product is going to be made available sometime in
-2015, so with both the concept and the team behind it, this could evolve into a sound and promising technology.
-It has recently been made public that SocketPlane was purchased by Docker, Inc and they plan to natively integrate SocketPlane with the Docker portfolio [(6)](#resources).
+SocketPlane was purchased by Docker, Inc., in 2014 and they plan to natively integrate SocketPlane with the Docker portfolio [(8)](#resources).
+A "SocketPlane Technology Preview" is available at <https://github.com/socketplane/socketplane/blob/master/README.md>.
+The concepts and the team behind SocketPlane predict that it could evolve into a sound and promising technology.

 ### Comparison